A Level Politics

 Free

-If you have an interest in politics, how society should be organised, current affairs, debate and arguing, this course is a perfect choice.
+If you have an interest in politics, how society should be organised, current affairs, debate and arguing, A Level Politics at City of Portsmouth College is an ideal choice.

 You will develop an extensive knowledge and understanding of a wide range of political issues and current affairs in the UK, USA and abroad, with consistent opportunities to practice and improve your communication skills by presenting information to the class.
-This includes participating in class discussions and debates – you will argue every week!
+This includes participating in class discussions and debates – be ready to argue every week!

 Units include